Skip to main content

 Jumping over empty Steps

-If all the fields in a step are invisible according to conditionals the step will be automatically jumped over.
+If all the fields in a step are invisible according to conditionals, the step will be automatically skipped.
 Notice that this is not possible with the first and last steps.

 Required Fields